Roundabout Accidents in Oregon: Right-of-Way Rules, Common Mistakes, and How to Prove Fault

 Common pattern:

 Once you choose a lane in a multi‑lane roundabout, you are committing to the path assigned by signage and pavement markings.
-If your lane is marked to exit, you cannot legally keep circling in a way that cuts off a vehicle in the inner lane that is exiting.
+If your lane is marked to exit, continuing to circle can become powerful evidence that you failed to follow the posted lane-use pattern.

 Two other Oregon rules become especially important inside the circle: